Centre for Excellence - BREAST CANCER

 - To create awareness on importance of early detection of breast cancer, importance of monthly screening of Breast self examination and yearly screening for Clinical Self Examination

 - Early screening of breast cancer using thermography to save life from morbidity and mortality

 - To set up centres of excellence in Breast Cancer across Pondicherry & Tamilnadu

 - To help individuals without diabetes to live a full and healthy life

 First in TamilNadu to early detect / screen for Breast Cancer in patients with the help of THERMOGRAPHY - Infrared Camera and sophisticated computer software to analyze the image obtained with temperature indices of the particular regions.

-Cancer is the third leading cause of death for adults in developing countries.
-Breast cancer is the most common form of cancer among women.
-Approximately 1 in 10 women will develop breast cancer during their lifetime and incidence of breast cancer is increasing on average by about 1% per year.
+Cancer is the second leading cause of death in developed countries and is among the three leading causes of death for adults in developing countries (WHO).
+Breast cancer is the most common form of cancer in women.
+Approximately 1 in 10 women will develop breast cancer during their lifetime.

-So for 163 women’s were found early detection of breast cancer as Stage 0 ‘in situ’ using Thermography.
+So for 32730 women’s were screened using thermography in which 3500 women’s found early detection of breast cancer as state 0 ‘in situ’.